Skip to Content

 A daypack with a hydration bladder is great for three-season use.
 Mine holds three liters of water and I fill it based on the above criteria.
 My husband simply carries Nalgene bottles with water for drinking, which are lightweight and much easier to clean than the hydration reservoirs.

-For longer hikes, a few iodine tablets are not a bad idea so that you can treat water from wild sources.
+For longer hikes, a few iodine tablets are not a bad idea, so you can treat water from wild water sources in an emergency.
+If you are traveling deep into the backcountry, you may want to add a small water filter to your day pack.

 Extra Clothing